junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 Treatment:

 All these irritations go away by themselves when the things that cause them no longer touch the skin.
 A paste of oatmeal and cool water helps calm the itching.
-Aspirin or antihistamines (p.
-385) may also help.
-In severe cases, you can use a cream that contains cortisone or a cortico-steroid (see p.
-370) To prevent infection, keep the irritated areas clean.
+Aspirin or antihistamines ([page 385](#page-385)) may also help.
+In severe cases, you can use a cream that contains cortisone or a cortico-steroid (see [page 370](#page-370)) To prevent infection, keep the irritated areas clean.

 # SHINGLES (HERPES ZOSTER)